DRSNJM/drsnjm.github.com/source/index.markdown

 ## Description

-The Board Ultimatum will be a useable site, where a user can register an account and start receiving board game recommendations based on their input and preferences.
+The Board Ultimatum will be a usable site, where a user can register an account and start receiving board game recommendations based on their input and preferences.
 The user will tell the system what it's looking for out of a game, and the system will return games as results that match the user's selections.